Understanding Bonus and Ex-gratia Payments: Can They Offset Arrears from 2014-15?

 sridharan venkataraman

-Recently the Bonus bill has been passed in Lok Sabha revising the Bonus wage ceiling for calculation to Rs.7000/- giving effect retrospectively i.e. 01.04.2014.
-It is the practice that employer is paying maximum bonus in complying the provisions of the Bonus Act.
-Apart from this maximum bonus of 20% permissible under the Act, employees are being paid a sizable amount as Ex-gratia (in different form Dress Coupon and a further lumpsum totaling more than the 20% maximum bonus permissible) in complying the request of the Union referring that the Maximum Bonus payable under the Act is not sufficient for them to meet out their needs.
-The Bonus Payment and the Exgratia payments are being made out to the employees after entering into a settlement u/s 18(1) of the I.D Act with the Trade Union.
+Recently, the Bonus Bill has been passed in the Lok Sabha, revising the bonus wage ceiling for calculation to Rs.
+7,000/-, giving effect retrospectively from 01.04.2014.
+It is the practice that the employer is paying the maximum bonus in compliance with the provisions of the Bonus Act.
+Apart from the maximum bonus of 20% permissible under the Act, employees are being paid a sizable amount as Ex-gratia (in different forms like Dress Coupons and a further lump sum totaling more than the 20% maximum bonus permissible) in compliance with the request of the Union, stating that the Maximum Bonus payable under the Act is not sufficient for them to meet their needs.
+The Bonus Payment and the Ex-gratia payments are being made to the employees after entering into a settlement under section 18(1) of the Industrial Disputes Act with the Trade Union.

-Likewise, the employees who come out of the purview of Bonus Act is being paid as Incentive every year.
+Similarly, employees who are not covered by the Bonus Act are being paid an incentive every year.

-Now my query on the above points is as to whether the Ex-gratia apart from Bonus and the Incentives paid to such of those employees, can be adjusted against the arrears of Bonus, if any, is become payable for 2014-15.
+My query regarding the above points is whether the Ex-gratia, apart from the Bonus and the Incentives paid to such employees, can be adjusted against any arrears of Bonus, if any, that become payable for 2014-15.

 Regards,